WhoIsFishie/SarCraft-Documentation/source/content/SarCraft/Players/Redacted.md

 > "[[Redacted]], still bitter from the revolution that had deposed him, stumbled upon a vulnerable [[shihaam_me]] attempting to leave spawn.
 What followed was swift and merciless.
 Without hesitation, [[Redacted]] struck down the administrator, pilfering his iron ingots before fleeing into the wilderness."

 This act of aggression planted "seeds of resentment that would ultimately doom the season."
-Redacted proceeded to reform the Nazi faction by recruiting [[Nausham]] and [[GurdhaanRamzee]], who had broken away from the [[Spawn Mason]]s over security concerns.
+Redacted proceeded to reform the Nazi faction by recruiting [[Nausham]] and [[Anoojfunaid]], who had broken away from the [[Spawn Mason]]s over security concerns.

 The reformed faction soon found itself in dire straits when Redacted became trapped in a cave system.
 The resulting "Operation Search and Rescue" ended in "catastrophic failure, with all three players perishing in the darkness."